 Marble is another natural material that has been used in construction for millennia.
 It is a metamorphic rock made up of recrystallized calcite and/or dolomite.
 Marble by nature is a softer stone, which is sought after for its rich colors and distinct patterns.
 Marble pricing can range higher than many granite color options.
 Marble offers timeless beauty best exemplified by old world architecture.
 Marble will age, etch, weather, and in some cases stain.
 The risk of staining can be minimized with proper sealing.
 Etching, however, can occur whether the material is properly sealed or not.
 Wiping up spills shortly after they occur can minimize the risk.
 Some marble color selections are offered in a honed finish.
 This finish type is less likely to reveal minor etch marks and scratches over a polished finish.
 Properly maintained, a marble surface will last many lifetimes.

-Porcelain is a material that has been around for centuries and is used to manufacture a variety of products including tableware, jewelry and tile.
+Porcelain is a material that has been around for centuries and is used to manufacture a variety of products including tableware, jewelry, and tile.
 Recent technological advancements in manufacturing have led to the ability to produce large format porcelain panels in various thicknesses.
-The ability to produce large panels combined with high resolution image transfer enables manufacturers to produce slabs that look nearly identical to their natural stone counterparts with several important differences.
+The ability to produce large panels combined with high-resolution image transfer enables manufacturers to produce slabs that look nearly identical to their natural stone counterparts with several important differences.
 Based on its composition, porcelain will not stain or etch and is both heat and UV resistant.
 It can be used in both indoor and outdoor applications and will not require any maintenance beyond general cleaning.
-The most common thicknesses offered today are 6 and 12 millimeter (approximately ¼” and ½”.)
-It is ideal for both countertop and wall cladding applications.
-The North American countertop market often prefers 3 CM (approximately 1-1/4”) material thickness.
-To achieve a similar look, porcelain can be mitered to make it look thicker.
-SapienStone is an Italian manufacturer that has successfully penetrated both the European and US markets.
-They offer a variety of color options and are known for their attractive designs and material quality.
+UMI offers Infinity porcelain that is available in 6mm, 1.2cm and 2cm thicknesses.
+This unique range of thicknesses allows for Infinity porcelain to be applied beyond the countertops and used as wall claddings, shower walls, outdoor fireplaces, and more.
+To achieve an ultra-modern look, shop our Infinity porcelain catalog for a one-of-a-kind style.